Netthaw/TOTP-MCU/README.md

 ```
 After included, define key ex.
 Key is ```MyLegoDoor```
 - Note: The format of hmacKey is array of hexadecimal bytes.
 - Most websites provide the key encoded in base32 - RFC3548/RFC4648, either upper or lower case.
-You can use [this site](https://cryptii.com/pipes/base32-to-hex) to convert the base32 string to hex (make sure you upcase it first if it's lowercase)
+You can use [this site](https://cryptii.com/pipes/base32-to-hex) to convert the base32 string to hex (make sure you upcase it first if it's lowercase and remove all whitespaces).
 ```
 uint8_t hmacKey[] = {0x4d, 0x79, 0x4c, 0x65, 0x67, 0x6f, 0x44, 0x6f, 0x6f, 0x72};               // Secret key
 ```
-Instantiate the TOTP class by providing the secret hmacKey as well as the length of the desired OTP and Timestep
+Instantiate the TOTP class by providing the secret hmacKey, the length of the hmacKey and the Timestep between codes.
 ```
 TOTP(hmacKey, 10, 30);                                     // Secret key, Secret key length, Timestep (30s)
 ```
-Use the getCodeFromTimestamp() function to get a TOTP from a unix epoch timestamp
+Use the ```getCodeFromTimestamp()``` function to get a TOTP from a unix epoch timestamp
 ```
 uint32_t newCode = getCodeFromTimestamp(1557414000);       // Current timestamp since Unix epoch in seconds
 ```
-Or getCodeFromTimeStruc if you want to get a TOTP from a tm struct (Time Struct in C),
+Or ```getCodeFromTimeStruct()``` if you want to get a TOTP from a tm struct (Time Struct in C),
 ```
 struct tm datetime;
 datetime.tm_hour = 9;